21vincentchu/spotify-music-app/readme.md

 ### Make git branch and push to github
 ```
-git branch #
+git branch
 - list the current branches

-git status #
+git status
 - shows current branch and directory you're in

 git checkout -b your-branch-name
-- create a new branch and switch to it. make sure its one word, use hyphens or slases
+- create a new branch and switch to it. make sure its one word, use slashes
-'''
 ```

 ### Merging your branch into the main